Mad Cat MKII BattleMech

 by rikkilambo, published

-* modular snap-fit design, no glue required except for the two machine guns
+- snap-fit, no glue required except for machine guns

 The Mad Cat MK II is a 90-ton assault BattleMech.
 It uses its speed and firepower to engage an enemy at the range of its choosing.
 The default configuration of the Mad Cat MK II features hard-hitting ballistics and a well-blended mix of energy and missile weaponry.
 The Mad Cat MK II's primary weapons are a pair of Gauss Rifles, each of which can strip off a ton of armor at six hundred and thirty meters.
 The rifles are supported by two LRM-10s which give the Mech indirect fire capability.
 For short range combat, four ER Medium Lasers can chew up what's left of the opposition.
 The Mech's primary role is long to medium range combat, with best performance within 450 meters where all of its weapons can reach the opponent.

 This model is engineered based on a design by farscape1 (http://www.thingiverse.com/thing:197240).
 MechWarrior is a profession in the fictional universe of BattleTech, a wargaming and science fiction franchise created by FASA Corporation.
 MechWarrior series' intellectual property is currently owned by Microsoft Game Studios.

 Easy parts can be printed with the given orientation.
 Harder parts require you to fine tune the orientation depending on your printer.
 Because 3D prints are weak along their seams, the most apparent orientation may not always be the best orientation.
 Post below if things aren't working out for you.